trailheadapps/ecars/apps/ecars-realtime/README.md

 ## Required Add-on

-Please install the following free add-on on your application before the first deploy.
+Please install the following add-on on your application before the first deploy.

 ```
 heroku addons:create heroku-postgresql:mini